-In sum, we expect economic elites to arbitrage the international property protection regime through offshore financial vehicles.
+In sum, we are experiencing a perversion of the international property protection regime.
 MNCs have led the charge, taking advantage of their multi-jurisdictional structures to treaty shop.
-But the necessary nationality portfolios are also a common part of the emerging market plutocrat's toolkit.
-They recognize that moving assets abroad can give them international institutional protections.
-Round tripping investments, which are generally viewed as a source of economic arbitrage, creates political gains by allowing elites to protect themselves against their own sovereigns through treaties designed for foreign investors.
+But the necessary nationality portfolios are also a common part of the individual's toolkit.
+Round-tripping investments, which are generally viewed as a source of economic arbitrage, creates political gains by allowing elites to protect themselves against their own sovereigns through treaties designed for foreign investors.
+When conflicts emerge between elites and their home state, we are seeing political clashes extend beyond their borders into the tribunals and arbitration venues of the international investment regime.
+The question is then how strategic are individuals with regard to ensuring they have such institutional access.